matheusaraujo/advent-of-code/README.md

 ```

 > A `session.cookie` plain text file on root directory (not versioned) is utilized to facilitate the automated download of the input file from https://adventofcode.com <br>
-> This file must a valid session cookie obtained during a authenticated session on the Advent of Code website <br>
+> This file must contain a valid session cookie obtained during a authenticated session on the Advent of Code website <br>
-> Important Reminder: If the session.cookie file is missing, manual downloading of the input file is necessary.
+> Important Reminder: If the `session.cookie` file is missing, manual downloading of the input file is necessary.

 ## ![40%](https://progress-bar.dev/40?title=2023)